 Unlike other communities in the Denver metro area, Castle Rock is not flat.
 Factors to consider regarding potential build-out include the Skyline-Ridgeline Ordinance, severe and moderate slopes, major drainage corridors and cap rock.
 Many of the planned developments were zoned prior to the Skyline-Ridgeline Ordinance; therefore, parts of the Town that were zoned to allow homes now have building height and location restrictions to protect our skylines and ridgelines.

-In staff's opinion, based upon discussions with the master planned community development teams and the information provided herein, staff suggests the likelihood of reaching full buildout with the existing approved entitlements is highly unlikely.
+In staff's opinion, based upon discussions with the master planned community development teams and the information provided herein, staff suggests the likelihood of full buildout to reach the entitled number of units is highly unlikely.

 Entitlement Data